lharinarayanan/notes-todolist-app/README.md

 as possible here, think like a user and see what can enhance its usefulness)
 //3.Additional feature of user editting his own personal details is added
 ### General Instructions To run this task
-1. Install XAMPP (X- any OS A-Apache M-MySql P-PHP P-Pearl) on your laptop/pc (works on all operating systems).
+1. Install XAMPP (X- any OS A-Apache M-MySql P-PHP P-Pearl) on your laptop/pc (works on all operating systems).After installation start     the apache and mysql componemts in the xampp control pannel.
 2. Extract the above php and html files to the demo folder in the htdocs folder within the xampp folder in your respective localdisk eg.    C:\xampp\htdocs\demo
 3. Create database hari_db in http://localhost/phpmyadmin/index.php by clicking on the new icon on the left of the page.
 4. Within the database create the following tables in XAMPP PHPMYADMIN SQL control pannel within the database.